BrightstarDB/BrightstarDB/doc/src/Entity_Framework.rst

 	Install-Package BrightstarDB

-Alternatively if you want to create your project using the SDK distributed with the BrightstarDB installer, you can copy the text template file from ``[INSTALLDIR]\\SDK\\EntityFramework``.
+Alternatively if you have used the BrightstarDB Windows Installer that installer will provide two additional ways to access this text template.
+Firstly, if the machine you installed onto has Visual Stuio Professional (or above) then the text template will be installed as a Visual Studio C# item template which makes it possible to simply select "Add Item..." and then choose "BrightstarDB Entity Context" from the list of C# items.
+Secondly, the installer will also place a copy of the text template in ``[INSTALLDIR]\\SDK\\EntityFramework``.

 The default name of the entity context template file is ``MyEntityContext.tt`` - this will generate a code file named ``MyEntityContext.cs`` and the context class will be named ``MyEntityContext``.